tokio-rs/tokio-rfcs/rfc.md

 servers "will just work" as I/O objects, timeouts, etc, all get bound to the global event loop.

+Additionally, unlike today, we won't need to mention `Core` in the documentation at all.
+Instead we can recommend beginners to simply use `Handle::global()` to acquire a reference to a handle, and this architecture may even be the most appropriate for their use case!

 ### Spawning in `futures`

 The `futures` crate will grow a type named `CurrentThread` which is an